 It’s the most wonderful time of the year!
 No, I’m not talking about Christmas.
 I’m talking about that quiet time between summer and winter when the golden aspen leaves flutter in the sunshine.
 Vail weather cools off a little, and Mother Nature brings some of the best hiking and biking weather of the year.
 Think sunny and high 60’s or 70’s during the day, and 40’s at night.
 Perfect!

 Vail’s fall season is one of the top times of year to visit.
 There are still tourists, but not as many.
 There are restaurant specials, lodging specials, and a surprisingly strong line-up of events for those who would get easily bored without something on the schedule.
-The weekend, for instance, you can enjoy fabulous $20.14 specials at any participating Vail Restaurant Week establishment and the Vail Farmers’ Market on Sunday.
 The best thing about fall; however, is being surrounded by some of the most gorgeous scenery you have ever seen.
-Photographers and nature aficionados flock to the mountain this time of year.
+Photographers and nature aficionados flock to the mountains this time of year.
 Anyone else who stumbles upon the fall foliage by accident feels like they have hit the jackpot.
 It is simply stunning from mid-September through early October.
 If you do decide to come out to enjoy the colors, here are a few drives and hikes you won’t want to miss:

 Hwy 24 from Minturn to Camp Hale – This drive starts just south of Vail and travels 15 miles along Colorado Scenic Byway: Highway 6 & 24.
 You’ll travel up and over Battle Mountain Pass, past the historic mining town of Red Cliff, past ghost town Gilman, and eventually arrive at Camp Hale, where the Army’s 10th Mountain Division training during World War II.
 There are pull offs the whole way for photo opportunities.
 Mango’s restaurant in Red Cliff has an awesome roof top patio for lunch, happy hour or dinner.